 The analyses of previous questions about compensation guidelines indicate that our respondents were divided in their opinions about who should pay.
 Although a majority believed that the wetlands owner with prior knowledge about the land's limitation should not be compensated for his inability to enhance its value after purchasing it, there was only minority support for limiting compensation to the severely burdened or denying it to owners required to take filter strips out of production to protect drinking water supplies.
 By inference, it appears that many of our surveyed owners were open to policy options that assigned some (or all) the costs of regulation to the public.
 The answers to the sixth guideline question confirm this inference.
-That question read: "Some people say that, when it comes to protecting the environment, the public through its government should normally pay landowners for any losses in their property's value because of regulations.
-Another opinion is that, since landowners and their families benefit from a safe environment, normally they should not receive any compensation.
-A third opinion is that normally the burden of protecting the environment should be shared in the sense of the public paying partial compensation and the owners bearing the remaining losses in property value.
+That question read:

+"Some people say that, when it comes to protecting the environment, the public through its government should normally pay landowners for any losses in their property's value because of regulations.
+Another opinion is that, since such regulations are designed to prevent harm to the public, landowners should normally receive no compensation.
+A third opinion is that normally the burden of protecting the environment should be shared in the sense that government would help landowners meet the cost of complying with environmental regulations.
 What's your preference?
 1. The public pays for any losses in property value?
 2. The landowners receive no compensation?
 3. The public and the landowners share the burden of protection?"

 The surveyed owners should have known what was meant by "protecting the environment" since earlier questions in the questionnaire's same section dealt with wetlands, potential pollution of surface water and endangered species.